dalelotts/angularjs-bootstrap-datetimepicker/.github/contributing.md

   * `gulp css-lint` Lint the css files after generating.
   * `gulp templatecache` Generates src/js/datetimepicker.templates.js.
 You must re-add the IIFE around the generated code after it is generated (PR to fix this would be apprecaited)

-# Contributing to angular-bootstrap-datetimepicker
+# Contributing to angularjs-bootstrap-datetimepicker

-We'd love for you to contribute to our source code and to make angular-bootstrap-datetimepicker even better than it is today!
+We'd love for you to contribute to our source code and to make angularjs-bootstrap-datetimepicker even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)